pjotrp/gnu-install-bin/README.md

 When a file gets copied it gets checked for its contents and patched with [patchelf](https://github.com/NixOS/patchelf) and the dd system tool.

+All installer related files are in the ./installer/ directory.

 patchelf was statically compiled from source with